 Oddly, the second series has the reverse problem.
 Well over 100 chapters are condensed into a single season of 26 episodes.

-Esoteric Happy Ending: Inuyasha and Kagome are hinted to be married and are living content with one another, however the probability that Inuyasha will age much slower than Kagome is never mentioned, meaning he'll most likely still be young looking when Kagome (and Sango and Miroku for that matter) are old.
+Esoteric Happy Ending: Inuyasha and Kagome are hinted to be married and are living happily with one another, however the probability that Inuyasha will age much slower than Kagome is never mentioned, meaning he'll most likely still be young looking when Kagome (and Sango and Miroku for that matter) are old.
 Also, it's never confirmed whether they can still use the well, meaning Kagome could possibly be separated from her family forever.

 Kagura is also pretty attractive for a demoness and gets Clothing Damage to the chest, twice!
 Although the anime has her breasts covered up during her Clothing Damage, the manga has no problem showing her breasts completely uncovered!
 Cue nosebleeding fanboys.

 Jerkass Woobie: Kagura, Inuyasha.
 The former is forced by Naraku to do his whims and only can be free on death, all she wants is to be independent and free.
 The latter, has his mother dying at a young age, hunted down by both demons and zealot, demon hating humans from that young age, his own half brother despises him, a malicious Big Bad forces his first love to betray each other and that's not even getting into the constant abuse from his allies, justified or not.
-It's no wonder he's very against everyone.
+It's no wonder he's abrasive to everyone.

 Kagome is Type B: Because she is the easiest character for a girl to relate to, she is paired up with tons of characters while the author projects themselves onto her.

-For his part, Sesshoumaru is Type A: He is the most lusted-after male character, so girls usually pair him with a female character that they can relate to (usually Kagome) and project themselves onto the female as a sort of Wish Fulfillment fantasy of putting themselves with him.
+For his part, Sesshomaru is Type A: He is the most lusted-after male character, so girls usually pair him with a female character that they can relate to (usually Kagome) and project themselves onto the female as a sort of Wish Fulfillment fantasy of putting themselves with him.